techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 profession and the complexities of the energy sector.
-They provided valuable recommendations to improve collaboration between Technical Writers and SMEs, such as conducting dedicated workshops and using short videos for knowledge distribution. <br></br>The project also highlighted the benefits of cross-cultural collaboration, with both American and Polish participants gaining insights into different work cultures and communication styles. <br></br>The Hitachi Energy Team benefited from the fresh perspectives and practical solutions provided by the students, emphasizing the importance of continuous improvement.
+They provided valuable recommendations to improve collaboration between Technical Writers and SMEs, such as conducting dedicated workshops and using short videos for knowledge distribution.

+The project also highlighted the benefits of cross-cultural collaboration, with both American and Polish participants gaining insights into different work cultures and communication styles.

+The Hitachi Energy Team benefited from the fresh perspectives and practical solutions provided by the students, emphasizing the importance of continuous improvement.
 The ongoing impact of the collaboration is evident in the continued use of some recommendations, such as using Microsoft Loop to engage multiple